Financial Aid and Your Statement

 1. Accept the Loan

 Loan information will appear on your Award Summary.
-To see your Award Summary:
+To see your Award Summary, follow these steps:

 2. Sign a Loan Master Promisory Note (MPN)